rakhimov/scram/doc/fault_tree_generator.rst

 check for cycles.
 If the number of gates and their reuse are kept constant, the generation time scales linearly with the number of basic events.

-The total time complexity is approximately
+The average time complexity is approximately

     .. math::

         O(N*(N/Ratio)^2*ReuseG*\exp(ReuseP)*\exp(-MaxChildren/Ratio))

 It is possible to generate a 100,000 basic event tree in less than a minute;
-however, the Python interpreter may require additional resources(stack size and recursion limit).
-To generate more complex fault trees, it is recommended to use Cython_.
+however, to generate more complex fault trees, it is recommended to use Cython_.
 Cython can convert the fault tree generator script into C code, which can be compiled into a faster executable.
+This faster executable is capable of generating million-basic-event fault trees in few minutes.

 .. _Cython:
     http://cython.org/